Mushtaq Hussain

-Mushtaq Hussain is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Mushtaq Hussain is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Hussain contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-22 (Ghanche-I) as an Independent candidate.
+Mushtaq contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-22 (Ghanche-I) as an Independent candidate.
 He won the election by the margin of 1,106 votes over the runner up Muhammad Ibrahim Sanai of Pakistan Tehreek-e-Insaf (PTI).
 He garnered 6,051 votes while Sanai received 4,945 votes.
-After winning the election, Hussain joined PTI.
+After winning the election, Mushtaq joined PTI.